alago-0/Blazor-Server-Testing-Jmeter/README.md

 ![alt text](img/jmeter-response-loop-check-message.jpg)

-If there are set next byteFrame to message, incresase message type counter, and set flag variable to send message
+If there are set next byteFrame to message, increse message type counter, and set flag variable to send message

 Script:
 ```import com.blazorpack.Helpers.*;